What should I eat?

-- If you are under an enormous amounts of stress you need to eat differently – foods higher in b vitamins as need increases with stress and eat foods lower in simple sugars to avoid energy levels going up and down impacting stress even further.
+- If you are under an enormous amount of stress you need to eat differently – foods higher in b vitamins as the need increases with stress and eat foods lower in simple sugars to avoid energy levels going up and down impacting stress even further.

-- Do you have a more active work life to a less active might require more or less foods or more or less whole food carbohydrates.
+- Do you have a more active work life to a less active might require more or fewer foods or more or less whole-food carbohydrates.
 Shift work is important to consider too.

 Each stage of our lives and our genetic potential makes us more susceptible to certain things: